geniuxx/squarot/README.md

 ```bash
 ./squarot
 ```

-## Technical Details

-SQUAROT is implemented in pure C with no external dependencies beyond standard libraries.

-The game does not depend on external libraries like ncurses, instead using platform-specific terminal control for maximum portability and minimal footprint.

-## Version History

-- **v1.0** (2024): C conversion
-- **v1.0** (2018): Original C# version by Claudio GENIO

 ## License

 SQUAROT was originally written in C# by **Claudio GENIO** (2018) and converted to C (2025).

 The project is released under the **BSD 2-Clause License**.
 You can freely use, modify, and distribute it as long as you retain the original copyright notice and license.
----

-*Ready to challenge your puzzle-solving skills?
-Download SQUAROT and see if you can solve it in the minimum number of moves!*